Skip Navigation

 On the day before and on each event day, sound checks will take place.
 Times of sound checks will be agreed with Bromley Council in advance.
 Sound checks will not take place on any other days.

 During the show or at any point in the build-up, you can report noise complaints to the Community Hotline or email address.
 This line will be in operation from 8:00am-8:00pm in the build and break phases, and 8:00am-11:30pm approximately (or later if necessary) on show days.
-We would urge everyone to report their complaint to this number in the first instance as all calls are logged and recorded and it allows our expect noise engineers to respond quickly.
+We would urge everyone to report their complaint to this number in the first instance as all calls are logged and recorded and it allows our expert noise engineers to respond quickly.

 It is also anticipated that there may be pyrotechnic displays, however, details of these will be posted on this website once confirmed.